 Subcommittees may be formed and dissolved from time to time by a two-thirds vote of the members present and voting on the appropriate agenda item.
 Subcommittees shall be subject to the confidentiality requirements of these bylaws unless expressly provided otherwise as a part of the motion creating a subcommittee, provided also that the motion is recorded in the minutes of the meeting.

-12. HYDROLOGIC MONITORING SUBCOMMITI'EE.
+12. HYDROLOGIC MONITORING SUBCOMMITTEE.

 In addition to any other subcommittees there shall be a permanent Hydrologic Monitoring Subcommittee comprised of the following members:

-Energy Department of Mono County
+Community Development Department of Mono County

 U.S. Bureau of Land Management